bag-cnag/biodm/README.md

 docker compose -f compose.yml up --build -d
 ```

-For proper integration it is recommended to give them hostnames.
+It is recommended to give them hostnames.
 In particular keycloak does hard checks and login shall fail without this step.

 ```bash